markstringer-dti/markstringer-dti.github.io/dti.md

 ### Why This?
 What might be a shortened version of why you picked up this book?
 Because you're involved in a project and you don't know what you're doing.
 On the whole, in your life and your work, you would really like to feel that you *do* know what you're doing.

 My experience is that knowing what you're doing isn't that different from having no idea what you're doing.
 You're doing very similar, simple things, but being guided by the right metaphors.
-And that's why this book is subtitled "seven metaphors for software development."
-Metaphors are different ways of seeing things.
-What I'm mainly going to do in this book is talk about different ways of seeing project management.
+And that's why this book is subtitled X big and Y small ideas.
+Doing the right this is literally about having the right idea.

 The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
 Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
 In this book I try to show the reader several different points of view.
 I talk about different ways of seeing project management.
 I talk about different ways of seeing, and thinking about, managing software development.